Breaking Down Sensory Processing Disorder Awareness Month

 Sensory Processing Disorder is precisely that – when someone doesn’t know how to react to their senses.
 The messages that these senses send to the brain get crossed and jumbled up.
 And it leaves you not knowing how to properly behave in the situation.

 This can manifest itself in a lot of different ways.
 For some people, especially kids, loud sounds or bright lights can be distracting or make them feel uncomfortable.
-Or for others, they might find certain fabrics irritating.
+Or for others, they might find certain fabrics or the presence of a seam irritating.
 They may be very particular about certain foods due to different textures, tastes, or smells.
 Regardless, these examples of sensory input leave those with SPD feeling overwhelmed, anxious, or irritable.
 As children with SPD become adults with SPD, often they have learned how to cope with these feelings.
 However, many adults still struggle with the challenges of interacting with everyday sensory input.

 Why Do We Need Awareness?